neondatabase/website/content/guides/self-hosting-umami-neon.md

 Opening https://fly.io/cli/launch/641f1a1d67950614e4e92820ba484310 ...
 ```

-flyctl will then automatically take you to a webpage which'll allow you to visually edit the default settings.
-For example, you can change the app name to `self-host-umami-neon` and change the region to say `ams`.
+flyctl will then automatically take you to a web page, which allows you to visually edit the default settings.
+For example, you can change the app name to `self-host-umami-neon`, and change the region to say `ams`.

 ![Fly.io Deployment Setting](/guides/images/self-hosting-umami-neon/307247099-acca8350-75c8-4007-b486-42c4102dfe40.png)